The Girl in Question: Plot

 Gunn discovers a demon gang war is imminent unless the dead leader's head is recovered from Rome, so Angel and Spike travel to Rome to retrieve the head.
 They find out that Buffy is dating their nemesis "The Immortal".
 Flashbacks are shown that explain why Angel and Spike hate "The Immortal": he slept with Darla and Drusilla simultaneously while his minions held Angelus and Spike in chains.
 They discuss the matter and conclude that Buffy must be under some sort of love spell.
 Spike and Angel visit Buffy's apartment and find Andrew Wells, who is living with Buffy and Dawn.
 He says that Buffy went to a club with The Immortal.
 They go to the club and see Buffy from a distance.
 They get distracted and leave the demon head in a bag on a table, which is snatched by The Immortal's demon butler.
 Angel and Spike fight the minions and "accidentally" hit each other a few times, too.
 The demon butler gets away with the head and leaves.

 After arguing over how they would be able to find the head "if they had their resources", Angel and Spike go the Rome Wolfram & Hart offices, where they are greeted by the CEO, an ebullient Italian woman.
 She says the head is being held in a standard ransom situation.
 Angel and Spike are given money for the drop, which they exchange with the butler for the bag.
 They open it and in it is actually a bomb, three seconds from detonation.
 The two both barely survive the ensuing explosion, albeit with their clothing heavily damaged and the street destroyed.
 The Rome Wolfram & Hart CEO explains that they always use the bomb on first-timers as a prank, and replaces their damaged clothing, including Spike's "irreplaceable" jacket.
 After being locked out of her office, Spike and Angel return to Buffy's apartment where Andrew tells them to let Buffy move on, saying that although she loves them both, they need to give her some space and move on themselves or they could never again have any chance to reunite with her.
-Frustrated by their inability to contact Buffy and by the demon butler's chicanery on The Immortal's behalf, they go home, where they find the head on Angel's desk with a note signed by The Immortal.
+Frustrated by their inability to contact Buffy and by the demon butler's chicanery on The Immortal's behalf, Angel and Spike return to LA, where they find the head on Angel's desk with a note signed by The Immortal.
 Though outraged that he "distracted" them again while he put the moves on "their" girl, Angel and Spike realize that they do need to move on.